rafaelcmotta/rafaelcmotta/README.md

 ### Hi there 👋

+- Since [Feb/2006] On the market, starting as as intern on infrastructure ops, dealing with Linux, FreeBSD, OpenBSD, Solaris, Sun Storage tape library.
+- Have worked as infrastruture analyst, process analyst, Head of IT, prospects rep, sales executive and (from 2020 on) i'm specialising in DevOps/SRE: that's what i want to be good at :)
-- 🔭 I’m currently working at Gupy, a São Paulo based startup focused on improving how people recruit candidates for companies.
+- 🔭 Currently [since jun/2020] working at Gupy, a São Paulo based startup focused on improving how people recruit candidates for companies.
 - 🌱 Since [Jul/2020] learning NodeJS - yes, i'm new to programming.
+Still not good though...
-- 🌱 Since [Jan/2021] learning about platform team, devops culture and daily administration of the Ops part.
+- 🌱 Since [Jul/2020] learning about platform team, devops culture and daily administration of the Ops part.
 - 💬 Ask me about AWS / IT Governance / IT Management / Sales and Prospecting - these are not new to me.
 - 📫 How to reach me: [twitter.com/rafaeldw](https://twitter.com/rafaeldw) or [linkedin.com/in/rafaelcmotta](https://www.linkedin.com/in/rafaelcmotta)
 - 😄 Pronouns: He/Him